summerdawned/mastercard/README.md

 # Forage Mastercard Cybersecurity Job Simulation

 This is a virtual internship that provides real-world and hands-on experience.
-It creates an opportunity to develop the skills identify the components of a phishing email, the threats it presents to the organization, how to identify business areas that need additional awareness training through data analysis, and how to design and implement the appropriate training for those teams to lower our risk of an attack.
-This virtual internship enhanced both technical and soft skills that are necessary as a cybersecurity professional.
+It creates an opportunity to develop the skills identify the components of a phishing email, the threats it presents to the organization, how to identify business areas that need additional awareness training through data analysis, and how to design and implement the appropriate training as a risk mitigation strategy for teams to lower our risk of an attack.
+This virtual internship enhances both technical and soft skills that are necessary as a cybersecurity professional.

 **Learning Objectives:**
 * Threats phishing presents to the organization